EISHAMEHMOOD/demo-repo/reo.md

 Demo
-I am just making a repo for toturial
+I am just making a repo for toturial and now Iam updating it!